oroinc/documentation/commerce/user_guide/products/product_attributes/create.rst

       :header: "Field", "Description"
       :widths: 15, 50

-      "**Searchable**","If enabled, attribute content can be found in the front store via search."
+      "**Searchable**","If enabled, attribute content can be found in the storefront via search."
-      "**Filterable**","Defines whether a dedicated filter is available for the attribute in the front store."
+      "**Filterable**","Defines whether a dedicated filter is available for the attribute in the storefront."
       "**Filter By**","Defines the type of filtering to be applied to the attribute:

        - *Fuzzy search* --- Find the exactly matching text and similar words.
 This type of filtering helps find the required values even if the entered text contains typos or incomplete words.
        - *Exact value* --- Look for the values that exactly match the entered text.

        "
-      "**Sortable**","Defines whether sorting is available for the attribute in the front store."
+      "**Sortable**","Defines whether sorting is available for the attribute in the storefront."
-      "**Enabled**","Defines whether the attribute is enabled in the front store."
+      "**Enabled**","Defines whether the attribute is enabled in the storefront."
-      "**Visible**","Defines whether the attribute is visible or hidden in the front store."
+      "**Visible**","Defines whether the attribute is visible or hidden in the storefront."

 #.
 In the **Backoffice options** section, fill in the **Import & Export** subsection to configure details of the product attribute's import/export: